 - – Urinary tract infections

-If you or a loved one is suffering from incontinence, your first port of call should be with your doctor or specialist nurse.
-Incontinence can often be easily cured or managed, whether that is with medication, exercise or a catheter.
+If you or a loved one is suffering from incontinence you should consult your doctor or specialist nurse.
+Once the cause of incontinence is known it can often be easily cured or managed using measures such as medication, exercise or a long term catheter.

 What helps elderly incontinence?

-If you think your loved one is having issues with incontinence, then it’s important that you broach the subject with them as soon as possible.
-Don’t be surprised if they are reluctant to talk about the subject, as they may feel embarrassment or shame.
-However, it’s important to discuss it, as in most cases the problem can be easily managed or even cured.
+If you think your loved one is having issues with incontinence, then it is important that you talk with them about this as soon as possible.
+Don’t be surprised if they are reluctant to talk about it, as they may feel embarrassment or shame.
+However, it is important to discuss it, as in most cases the problem can be easily managed or even cured.

 Sometimes, if someone is struggling with incontinence, they may avoid drinking fluids.
-However, it is hugely important that they consume at least 1.5-2 litres of fluid every day.
+They worry that increased consumption may lead to their incontinence being found out by others.
+This can have a detrimental effect on their long-term health.
+It is hugely important that people consume at least 1.5-2 litres of fluid every day.
 Not drinking enough fluids can lead to dehydration, which can, in turn, lead to other health issues.

-If your loved one has issues with bowel incontinence, then ensuring they have a diet that includes plenty of fibre, such as wholemeal bread, can encourage regular bowel movements and minimise the risk of constipation.
+If your loved one has issues with bowel incontinence, then ensuring that they have a diet which includes plenty of fibre, such as wholemeal bread, can encourage regular bowel movements and minimise the risk of constipation.

 Help for elderly living at home

-At Helpd, we act as an agency that connects clients looking for care in the home with carers offering that service.
-All our carers are self-employed, meaning they can offer you flexibility, continuity of care and value for money.
+Helpd is an agency that connects clients who are looking for care in their own home with experienced trained carers.
+All of our carers are self-employed, meaning that they can offer you flexibility, continuity of care and value for money.

-All of the carers featured on our website are thoroughly vetted and rigorously interviewed, giving you the peace of mind that you, or your loved one, are in good hands.
-One of the benefits of hiring your own carer through Helpd, is that you will be able to build a meaningful and positive relationship with someone who is familiar with your, or your loved one’s, needs and routine, helping to ensure continuity of care, which can be vital to retaining independence and dignity during illness or old age.
+The carers featured on our website are thoroughly vetted and rigorously interviewed, giving you the peace of mind that you, or your loved one, are in good hands.
+One of the benefits of hiring your own carer through Helpd, is that you will be able to build a meaningful and positive relationship with someone.
+You will only receive care from carers that you have chosen to hire at a time that you choose to receive care visits.
+Therefore the carer becomes familiar with your needs and routine, helping to ensure continuity of care and build relationships that can help improve quality of life.
+This can be vital to retaining independence and dignity during illness or old age.